lizardsystem/lizard-task/README.rst

 - Configure celery to use message broker, by additing the following to your settings.py::

-e.g. Django database, easiest but limited (though mostly sufficient)
+Option 1: Django database, easiest but limited (though mostly sufficient).
+The biggest drawback is that you can't see the status, because the Django Admin monitor doesn't work.

   BROKER_URL = "django://"

 In your INSTALLED_APPS, add 'kombu.transport.django',

-e.g. RabbitMQ:
+Option 2: RabbitMQ, flexible but more cumbersome:

   BROKER_HOST = "localhost"
   BROKER_PORT = 5672